2025-04-25 00:06:00 +0800 CST By Martina Wilson

 Diagnostic Procedures

 If you suspect a sesame allergy, consult a medical professional.
-Your doctor will begin with a thorough history and physical exam and may recommend diagnostic tests to confirm the allergy, such as:
+Your doctor will take a detailed history and perform a physical exam.
+They might recommend diagnostic tests such as:

 Treatment Options

 Currently, there is no cure for sesame allergy.
-The main treatment is strict avoidance of sesame and its products.
-However, several approaches can help alleviate symptoms and prevent severe reactions:
+The primary treatment is strict avoidance of sesame and its products.
+However, several approaches can alleviate symptoms and prevent severe reactions:

-1. Epinephrine auto-injectors: These inject epinephrine (adrenaline) into the body to counteract severe allergic reactions.
+1. Epinephrine auto-injectors: Inject epinephrine, commonly known as adrenaline, to counteract severe allergic reactions.

-2. Antihistamines: These medications relieve minor symptoms like itching or hives.
+2. Antihistamines: These medications alleviate minor symptoms like itching or hives.

 3. Immunotherapy: Though not widely available for sesame allergies, research is ongoing to develop effective desensitization treatments.